yesayanhaykaz/devops_final_project/README.md

 ### Steps

-#### Automating PostgreSQL AMI Creation with Packer, Ansible, and GitHub Actions
+#### Automating MongoDB AMI Creation with Packer, Ansible, and GitHub Actions

-**Overview:** This guide shows you how to automate creating an AWS AMI with PostgreSQL using Packer, Ansible, and GitHub Actions.
+**Overview:** This guide shows you how to automate creating an AWS AMI with MongoDB using Packer, Ansible, and GitHub Actions.

 #### Create the Packer Template
 Make a Packer template to set up the AMI build process.
 This template specifies the base AMI, instance type, region, and the Ansible playbook for provisioning.

 #### Create the Ansible Playbook
-Write an Ansible playbook to install and set up PostgreSQL on the instance.
-The playbook handles installing PostgreSQL, starting the service, and creating a PostgreSQL user and database.
+Write an Ansible playbook to install and set up MongoDB on the instance.
+The playbook handles installing MongoDB, starting the service, and creating a MongoDB user and database.

 #### Set Up GitHub Actions Workflow
 Set up a GitHub Actions workflow to automate the AMI creation.
 The workflow includes steps to: